DEVignReality/Port_Scanner/README.md

   Outputs the status of each port scanned.
   Times the duration of the scan.

-Requirements
+Requirements:

 Python 3.x installed on your system.

-Usage
+Usage:

 Modify the port_scanner.py script to specify the target host by changing HOST_TO_SCAN to the desired IP address or hostname.

-  python

 HOST_TO_SCAN = 'your_target_host'  # e.g., '192.168.1.1'